electricboy6/GoldASM/doc/GoldASM.md

 Please note that labels do not prevent execution of the code inside of them by advancement of the program counter.
 #### Subroutines
 The syntax for a subroutine is the same as a label, it just has ``sr`` in front of the name.
 Subroutines do, however, prevent the program counter from advancing into the subroutine with jumps around the subroutine code.
+Please note that there **CANNOT** be a subroutine and a label with the same name, which also means that files that have been included **CANNOT** have subroutines or labels with the same name as another subroutine or label.
 #### Jumping to a Subroutine or Label
 To jump to a subroutine or label, put a ``~`` in front of the name.
 ### Numbers and Memory